Haseebae/English_to_hinglish/README.md

 ### How to run the transformer model:

 1. Training:
-- The training script has no dependencies.
-- The dataset is also loaded from Hugging Face.
+- The dataset is loaded from Hugging Face.
 - The dependencies are listed in the first cell
--

 2. Inference:
 - Download the provided model from the drive link under *Seq2Seq Transformer/models*
 - The model should be placed in *english_to_hinglish/Transformer/models*